 - X: The problem in this scene is that Tybalt wants to kill Romeo.

 Now let’s see what these variables add up to.

-Okay, DiCaprio’s Romeo + Juliet movie definitely hasn’t aged as gracefully as Shakespeare’s play — but there’s still a lot we can take away.
-What’s the resolution (z) of this scene?
+What’s the resolution (z) of the foil characters in Romeo and Juliet?
 Mercutio is killed by Tybalt, but more subtextually, one could argue that he’s killed by Romeo’s inaction.
-The main takeaway of the scene is that Mercutio’s boldness juxtaposes Romeo’s cowardice — which ultimately exposes a character flaw in Romeo.
+The main takeaway of the scene is that Mercutio’s boldness juxtaposes Romeo’s cowardice -- which ultimately exposes a character folly in Romeo.

 Define Foil Character in TV

 The BBC series Sherlock is one of the best adaptations of Sir Arthur Conan Doyle’s original stories.
 Sherlock Holmes and Dr. John Watson rely on one another to survive — but they also foil each other.
 Let’s think about how they’re different.

 Despite their differences, Sherlock and Watson make a great crime-solving pair.
 Let’s take a look at a scene from Sherlock to see how their unique relationship is set up.

 One way to foil characters is through the use of clever word-play.
 Perhaps no character is a better wordsmith than Sherlock Holmes — watching him and Watson verbally spar commands our attention.
 Sherlock and Watson may be opposites but they serve to expose each other's strengths.